TUAT-Novice/DDPM_MNIST/README.md

 # Experiments

-Please run <span style="background-color: lightgray;">main.py </span> to conduct the experiments.
-During the initial run, the MNIST dataset will be downloaded into the 'dataset/mnist/' directory, so ensure that your Internet connection is active.
+Please run `main.py` to conduct the experiments.
+During the initial run, the MNIST dataset will be downloaded into the `dataset/mnist/` directory, so ensure that your Internet connection is active.